 It’s a Roman-style arch that sets an imposing frame to the mountains in the background.

-Triumphal Arch is located at the end of Maria-Theresien Street which is a popular pedestrianised street where you’ll find locals hanging out.
+Triumphal Arch is located at the end of Maria-Theresien Street, a popular pedestrianised street where locals hang out.

 14. AMBRAS CASTLE